 Easy Soft-Skills: it has developed a self-assessment test of skills that young people develop during an international volunteering experience.

 Voyce - Volunteering Youth: routes and tools for Competence Emersion: a self-assessment test to enhance the learning acquired by young volunteers with particular attention to their employability.

 OPELO - Optimization of validation process of EVS learning outcomes project developed a Portfolio of employability skills for volunteers of the European Voluntary Service.

-Young volunteers of the Universal Civil Service can apply for the recognition of their training credits.
+Young volunteers of the Universal Civic Service can apply for the recognition of their training credits.
 Furthermore, the Legislative Decree 40/17, in art.
-8, requires the civil service hosting organizations to carry out all the preparatory activities for the recognition and enhancement of the skills acquired by young volunteers during the Universal Civil Service.
+8, requires the civic service hosting organizations to carry out all the preparatory activities for the recognition and enhancement of the skills acquired by young volunteers during the Universal Civic Service.
 In addition, art.
 19 states that a specific certificate has to be issued for the period of service carried out, indicating the relevant activities and the skills developed.
-Specifically, the Circular of 9 December 2019 ("Provisions for the drafting and presentation of universal civil service intervention programs - Criteria and evaluation methods") has drawn up the model certificates to be issued to young volunteers by the hosting organizations (Annex 6).
+Specifically, the Circular of 9 December 2019 ("Provisions for the drafting and presentation of universal civic service intervention programs - Criteria and evaluation methods") has drawn up the model certificates to be issued to young volunteers by the hosting organizations.

 The skills recognition tools developed by projects funded by Erasmus+ mainly focus on three areas: employability, active citizenship, and personal development.
 It is the development of this kind of skills, therefore, the most expected effect of youth work projects that offer young people experiences of youth mobility, volunteering, and active participation in youth-led projects (in leisure time, community services, social innovation, art and culture, start-up of new enterprises, etc.).